Daim-Nickel-Penny/coffee-nest/Nest-Points.md

   This function returning the type of the class we passed into it with all of the props set to optional.
 Also, inherits all the validation rules applied via decroators.

 - **WhiteList** make sure unwanted props are stripped out and removed

+- **Tranform:True in ValidationPipe** Autotransform Payloads to DTO instances.
+The body data in post req might not be of the type specified in the controller.
+So this transforms or type casts this to the correct type.